dwchiang/nginx-php-fpm/README.md

 Part 2 is designed to be **flexible**.

-You can install minimized PHP extensions based on the needs of your PHP application.
+Flexible means you can install minimized PHP extensions based on the needs of your PHP application.
+(Or any PHP extensions you wants.)

 You can get into your container and check the included PHP modules by using `php -m`.

-You can find these Dockerfiles in the root folder of this repository.
-Such as:
+You can find these Dockerfiles in the root folder of this repository:

 - `Dockerfile-7.25.0-laravel-alpine3.12`: Running Laravel 7.25.0 based on latest [dwchiang/nginx-php-fpm](https://hub.docker.com/repository/docker/dwchiang/nginx-php-fpm) on Alpine 3.12
 - `Dockerfile-7.25.0-laravel-buster`: Running Laravel 7.25.0 based on latest [dwchiang/nginx-php-fpm](https://hub.docker.com/repository/docker/dwchiang/nginx-php-fpm) on Buster (Debian 10)